DarSwin: Distortion Aware Radial Swin Transformer: Related work

-Establishing image and object recognition tasks from wide-angle cameras directly is relatively recent~\cite{Rashed_2021_WACV,inproceedings,plaut2021fisheye, Ye2020UniversalSS, yogamani2019woodscapes} due to the presence of distortions in the image.
+\paragraph{Image undistortion} Applying tasks like classification and object recognition on wide-angle images is relatively recent~\cite{Rashed_2021_WACV,inproceedings,plaut2021fisheye, Ye2020UniversalSS, yogamani2019woodscapes} due to the presence of distortions in the image.
 In computer vision, the application of wide-angle images ranges from visual perception~\cite{kumar2021omnidet} to autonomous vehicle cameras~\cite{yogamani2019woodscapes, kumar2022surround, liao2022kitti}.
-In this respect, the initial studies mainly focused on correcting the distortion of the image \cite{xue2019learning, article1, yin2018fisheyerectnet, zhang2015line, 9980359, DDM, liao2021ordinal, yang2021progressively, feng2023simfir, yang2023dual}.
-Many methods like \cite{DDM, yang2022fishformer, liao2021ordinal} use a distortion distribution map to correct distortion.
-Distortion correction can lead to multiple types of sampling artifacts, as explained in \cite{yogamani2019woodscapes}, leading to a performance loss.
-In contrast, \thename relies on distortion parameters and reasons directly on wide-angle images.
+In this respect, the initial studies mainly focused on correcting the distortion of the image \cite{xue2019learning, article1, yin2018fisheyerectnet, zhang2015line, 9980359}.
+Recently, many convolutional-based and attention-based models have been proposed that try to directly reason on wide-angle images without relying on distortion correction models.

-\paragraph*{Convolution-based approaches} CNNs~\cite{krizhevsky2012classif, VGG, googlenet} are particularly well-suited for perspective images due to their implicit bias and translational equivariance \cite{GDL}.
-Methods like \cite{8500456, inproceedings, Rashed_2021_WACV} try to adapt CNNs on fisheye images for tasks such as object detection.
-However, the distortion caused by wide-angle images breaks this symmetry, which reduces the generalization performance of CNNs.
-Methods like \cite{yan2022fisheyedistill, omni, syndistnet, kumar2021svdistnet} use self-supervised learning combined with techniques like distillation or multi-task learning to have a better understanding of distortion.
-Deformable convolutions~\cite{dai2017deformable} (later extended in \cite{zhu2019deformable}) learn a deformation to be applied to convolution kernels, which can provide greater flexibility at the cost of significant additional computation.
-Closer to our work, \cite{ahmad2022fisheyehdk, playout2021adaptable,deng2019restricted, Wei_2023_ICCV} use such deformable CNNs to understand the distortion in a fisheye image.
-In contrast, \thename leverages attention-based mechanisms rather than convolution.
+\paragraph{Convolution-based approaches} CNNs~\cite{krizhevsky2012classif, VGG, googlenet} are particularly well-suited for perspective images due to their implicit bias and translational equivariance \cite{GDL}.
+Methods like \cite{8500456, inproceedings, Rashed_2021_WACV} tries to adapt CNNs on fisheye images for tasks such as object detection.
+However, the distortion caused by wide angle images breaks this symmetry, which reduces the generalization performance of CNNs.
+Deformable convolutions~\cite{dai2017deformable} (later extended in \cite{zhu2019deformable}) learn a deformation to be applied to convolution kernels which can provide greater flexibility at the cost of significant additional computation.
+Closer to our work, \cite{ahmad2022fisheyehdk, playout2021adaptable,deng2019restricted} use such deformable CNNs to understand the distortion in a fisheye image.
+In contrast, our \thename leverages attention-based mechanisms rather than convolution.
+Recently, Jang et al.~\cite{jang2022dada} proposed a framework for distortion-aware domain adaptation, where a generator network is trained to transform an image to a different lens profile.
+In contrast, our method can adapt to a different lens without additional training.